ThijsTerporten/MemoryMaster/README.md

 - At this moment there are 3 game modes.
 Easy, normal, hard.
 - All three game modes have different animations on their respective selection screen.
-> Not added due to time restrictions yet.
-They just have different colors at this moment.
+> They just have different colors at this moment.
 - A timer will keep track off how long it takes to complete the game.
+> Countdown timer that pops up an alert when the user has no time left.
-- A counter will show how much moves a user has made.
+- A counter will show how many moves a user has made.
 - Completing the game will show the users score.
 > Shows how many moves a user has made at this moment.
 - The user is easily able to navigate between game modes.
+> Go back to game selection screen with button.
 - The user is able to manually refresh the game.
-- Popup warnings are shown to prevent the user from resetting or returning by accident.
-> Not implemented as of yet.
+> Reset button in game info panel.
+- Implement a star rating based on the users score.
+> Star rating has been implemented.
+More of a visual though throughout the game.
 - Once a user has matched cards they are removed from the game.
 > They remain opened as of now